ned-chambers/Que_Faire_a_Paris_Event_Planner/README.md

 The ETL process is orchestrated using **Apache Airflow** within a **Docker container**.
 For details on each step, refer to the `dag_que_faire_a_paris.py` script.

-**Note on the Tableau Public version**: *As Tableau Public does not support PostgreSQL database connectors, the Tableau Public version of the dashboard uses a simplified but functionally similar version of the ETL processes using a Google Sheets connection with GitHub Actions for ETL orchestration and daily refresh.*
+**Note on the Tableau Public version**: *As Tableau Public does not support PostgreSQL database connectors, the Tableau Public version of the dashboard uses a simplified but functionally similar version of the ETL process using a Google Sheets connection with GitHub Actions for ETL orchestration and daily refresh.*

 ---